 Canadian Memorial, Juno Beach

 Gold beach, just north of the cathedral town of Bayeux, was the responsibility of the British XXX Corps under Lieutenant General Bucknall.
 25,000 men disembarked on Gold’s five miles of sand but the German defence resulted in over a thousand British casualties.
-One man’s courage – Sergeant Stan Hollis – earned him the only Victoria Cross awarded on D-Day.
-We will visit the tram stop on the beach (misidentified by allied reconnaissance as an enemy pillbox) where Hollis came ashore, the Mount Fleury Battery which he neutralised almost single-handedly, the British Normandy Memorial and the village of Crépon where a memorial to his Brigade, The Green Howards, now stands.
+One man’s courage – Sergeant Stanley Hollis – earned him the only Victoria Cross awarded on D-Day.
+We will visit the tram stop on the beach (misidentified by allied reconnaissance as an enemy pillbox) where Hollis came ashore, the Mont Fleury Battery which he neutralised almost single-handedly, the British Normandy Memorial and the village of Crépon where a memorial to his Brigade, The Green Howards, now stands.

 The Green Howards Memorial, Crépon

 Continuing westwards, we arrive in the seaside village of Arromanches-les-Bains.
-The gently curving bay, sheltered on two sides by cliffs, was the ideal location for the Allies’ artificial harbour, codenamed Mulberry.
-We will view the remains of the harbour from the cliffs and descend to the beach where several of the giant caissons used to support the floating piers can still be viewed.
+The gently curving bay, sheltered on two sides by cliffs, was the ideal location for the Brits’ artificial harbour, codenamed Mulberry B. We will view the remains of the harbour from the cliffs and descend to the beach where several of the giant caissons used to support the floating piers can still be viewed.
 On June 15 1944 the harbour began operating and by the end of the war 2.5 million troops, half a million vehicles and 4 million tonnes of supplies had been brought ashore.